 Numerous awards have been received by the WHO-TV news teams, but perhaps the most noteworthy was the coveted George F. Peabody Award in 1976, when our photographer was able to capture the formation and patterns of two tornadoes on film, which had never been done before.
 More recently, the station earned Emmy awards in 2005 and 2007 for “Best Evening Newscast” and a national Edward R. Murrow award in 2007 for “Best Newscast.”

 Weather in the Midwest is volatile and often life-threatening.
 WHO-TV was the first station in the state with live color radar in the mid-80’s.
-Today, the station boasts the most powerful Doppler radar in the state at one million watts and a team of four certified meteorologists.
+Today, the station boasts the most powerful Doppler radar in the state at one million watts and a team of five fulltime certified meteorologists.

 With an eye to the future, property at 1801 Grand was purchased and groundbreaking ceremonies held on April 10, 1981.
 Our beautiful three story structure, containing more than 65,000 square feet of office and studio space on 2.5 acres of land, housed WHO Broadcasting Company and the corporate offices for its parent company, Palmer Communications, Incorporated until 1996.